dedemilano/Polypharmacy-Harmful-Combinations-Detection/README.md

 ## Code Structure

-- `main_nn.py`: Main script for the neural network model.
+- `Neural nets/main.py`: Main script for the neural network model.
   - **Data Loading**: Reads and preprocesses the dataset.
   - **Model Definition**: Defines the neural network architecture.
   - **Training Loop**: Implements the training loop with loss calculation and backpropagation.
   - **Evaluation**: Evaluates the model using cross-validation.
   - **Logging**: Logs experiment metrics using MLflow.
-- `main_rf.py`: Main script for the random forest model.
+- `Random forest/main.py`: Main script for the random forest model.
   - **Data Loading**: Reads and preprocesses the dataset.
   - **Model Definition**: Defines the random forest classifier.
   - **Training and Evaluation**: Trains the model and evaluates its performance using cross-validation.
   - **Feature Importance**: Analyzes feature importance.
   - **Logging**: Logs experiment metrics using MLflow.
-- `main_ar.py`: Main script for association rule mining.
+- `Association rules/main.py`: Main script for association rule mining.
   - **Data Loading**: Reads and preprocesses the dataset.
   - **Association Rule Mining**: Applies association rule mining to identify frequent drug combinations.
   - **Evaluation**: Evaluates the rules based on support, confidence, and lift.